diogotcorreia/master-thesis/docs/content/ch02-background.typ

 The results of this literature review let us answer @rq-causes-consequences[].
 In summary, class pollution can be exploited via recursive calls to `getattr` and `__getitem__`, finalised by a call to `setattr` or `__setitem__`.
-Many gadgets become accessible when it is possible to traverse through the `__globals__` attribute of a function, which can result in @dos, authentication bypass, or even @rce.
+Additionally, many gadgets become accessible when it is possible to traverse through the `__globals__` attribute of a function, which can result in @dos, authentication bypass, or even @rce.
 == Static Code Analysis <bg:static-analysis>